Self-Aug: Query and Entropy Adaptive Decoding for Large Vision-Language Models: Additional Experimental Setup Details

 \section{Additional Experimental Setup Details}

 The visual augmentations were implemented on top of the official VCD~\citep{leng2024mitigating} source code with the following specific parameters.
 The color inversion operation was performed using the PyTorch {\tt torchvision.transforms.functional.invert} function.
 For the random crop and random mask augmentations, a ratio of 2.0 was used, which corresponds to applying the operation to a randomly placed square patch with side lengths equal to half the original image dimensions.
 For the noise augmentation, a diffusion noise step of 500 was applied from the official VCD random noise implementation.
-Including automated judging of generative benchmarks, all API calls to proprietary models were made using OpenAI GPT-4o-mini with temperature 0 for deterministic results and reproducibility.